 Increased blood vessel growth.

 In Short, Here’s What the PRP Knee Injection is All About

 Knee pain is typically caused when the cartilage and buffering agents in the knee joint wear away with age.
 You could also develop knee issues after suffering an injury or if you’re an active sportsperson.
-PRP knee injections can help you regenerate the cartilage and lubricating agents.
+Plasma injections in the knee can help you regenerate the cartilage and lubricating agents.
 The PRP serum contains a concentration of mesenchymal stem cells, cytokines, platelets, growth factors and other healing elements that can repair the torn cartilage.
 Patients have talked about how they experienced relief from the pain intensity, swelling, and difficulty in movement in the weeks following the treatment.
-In addition to knee pain caused by arthritis, PRP therapy can help repair injured ligaments, tendons, and muscles.
+In addition to knee pain caused by arthritis, platelet rich plasma knee therapy can help repair injured ligaments, tendons, and muscles.

 Combining PRP Knee Injections with Hyaluronic Acid Can Enhance the Effects

 In recent times, doctors have found that by combining Hyaluronic Acid (HA) with platelet rich plasma knee therapy, they can provide a multi-dimensional healing effect.
 While PRP works exceedingly well to repair cartilage and the synovial fluids in the knee joint, HA takes the healing a step further.
 Like the Mayo Clinic explains, your body produces HA naturally and doctors insert it into the joint by way of a therapy called HA viscosupplementation.
 The compound has a gel-like consistency and works to lubricate the joints so that the ends of the bones are prevented from rubbing against each other and causing discomfort.